 Tracking the various tasks and components of a software project helps to deal with the problem of complexity.
 As team members work on a specific task, new tasks needing attention at a future date often emerge.
-DevPartner Studio EE provides a way to record and track those tasks so that they will not get lost.
-Combining the work of individual developers requires attention to detail, coordination, and accurate recording of problems that will require consideration at a later date.
+DevPartner Studio EE provides a way to record and track those tasks so that they are not lost.
+Combining the work of individual developers requires attention to detail, coordination, and accurate recording of problems that requires consideration at a later date.